 Hazelnut, milk chocolate, orange peel, smooth

 Sul de Minas (Southern Minas) is Brazil's largest coffee-producing region and home to some of its highest-altitude farms.
 The higher elevation pushes the flavor profile toward greater complexity and sweetness.
-Many specialty microlots come from smallholder farms here, offering a creamy, dessert-like cup.
+Many specialty microlots come from smallholder farms here, offering a creamy, dessert-like cup with notes of brown sugar and dried fruit that has earned recognition at international cuppings.

 Altitude